Château Pontet Canet

 In 2015, Justine Tesseron, Alfred's daughter, took over the management of the estate.
 She continues her father's work by committing to sustainable and environmentally friendly viticulture.

 Château Pontet-Canet is located north of Pauillac, between two classified growths: Mouton Rothschild and Lafite Rothschild.
-The estate's vineyard covers 81 hectares, spread across about a hundred plots.
-It has approximately 800,000 vines, oriented towards the Gironde estuary.
+The estate's vineyard covers 81 hectares, spread over about a hundred plots.
+It has approximately 800,000 vines, facing the Gironde estuary.

-The Pontet-Canet vineyard is situated on Günzian gravel, a soil composed of gravel, sand, and clay.
+The Pontet-Canet vineyard is located on Günzian gravel, a soil composed of gravel, sand, and clay.
 This soil is rich in nutrients and minerals, which gives the wines their unique character.

 The vineyard is managed using organic and biodynamic farming methods.
 This environmentally friendly approach allows for the production of natural, high-quality wines.
-The vinification is traditional.
-The grapes are hand-harvested and vinified in concrete vats.
+The vinification process is traditional.
+Grapes are harvested by hand and vinified in concrete vats.
 The wine is then aged in French oak barrels for 16 to 20 months.

 Pontet-Canet wines are known for their elegance, complexity, and longevity.
 They present aromas of black fruits, red fruits, flowers, spices, and undergrowth.
 Their texture is velvety with silky tannins.